renatabiniek/hush-daisies/README.md

 * **Success message not displaying in toat in checkout success**

   Once order has been placed I expected to see the toast message on the order confirmation page but it wasn't showing.
 It turned out I was overriding JS script from the base.html that has toast script in checkout_success.html.
 Adding {{ block.super }} to retain the original script resolved the issue.

+* **The 'image' attribute has no file associated with it**

+  This error was solved with adding if/else statement to check if an image exists, and display a placeholder if it doesn't.

 * **404 error displayed for profile page**